-Currently, the world’s stock of land vehicles is estimated to be more than a billion units, something like one for every seven individuals.
+Currently, the world’s stock of land vehicles is estimated to be more than a billion units, about one for every seven individuals.
 More than half of the world’s population lives in big cities that are close to reaching their level of saturation.
 Traffic jams, parking availability and increase in urban pollution produce huge economic losses, but mainly affect people’s quality of life.
-Creatives and engineers are looking for a solution, and it seems they have found it in the skies.
-Self-driven sky taxis are ready to skip traffic jams and improve life.
+Inventors and engineers are looking for a solution, and it seems they have found it in the skies.

 Dubai will be the first city to offer a public sky taxi service.
 For the task, German company Daimler AG has built the Volocopter X2, a self-driven, 18-rotor, two-seat helicopter.
 The model is completely autonomous, with vertical takeoff and landing.
 More than that, it runs on batteries, so it’s emission-free and produces a very low noise level.
-Volocopter X2 is due to start flying above Dubai in 2018, offering great comfort and aerodynamic design.
+Volocopter X2 will provide great comfort and aerodynamic design.

 Customers will be able to set pick-up and destination points by phone.
 However, due to current regulations, these sky taxis will be driven by someone with a private pilot’s license.
 Once regulations are updated, passengers will just need to board the vessel and enjoy the scenery on the way to their destination.

 Major auto manufacturers are also developing self-driving cars.
 Ford Fusion already offers self-driving Uber vehicles with laser technology, cameras and sensors.
-Fiat, Chrysler and Google, through Waymo, will begin offering trial trips on self-driving vehicles in Phoenix, Arizona.
+Fiat, Chrysler and Google, through Waymo, are already offering trial trips on self-driving vehicles in Phoenix, Arizona.

-Experts in artificial intelligence deem that “total” automatization of transportation may be reached in 5-10 years.
-Changing regulations and convincing consumers to take advantage of this technology may take longer, though.
-But it’s still entirely possible that, in the near future, we’ll be seeing self-driving vehicles in the sky, while regular cars still ride on the highways. ■
+Experts in artificial intelligence deem that “total” automation of transportation may be reached in 5-10 years.
+Although, changing regulations and convincing consumers to take advantage of this technology may take longer.
+But it’s still entirely possible that in the near future, we’ll be seeing self-driving vehicles in the sky, while driverless cars tackle the highways. ■